NCSU GIS/MEA582:

 Grading policy

-40% homeworks, 20% midterm, 40% project (10% proposal + 5% progress report and title submission on wiki + 10% presentation + 15% paper), 100% is the maximum number of points (total + extra credits) achieved in class.
+40% homeworks, 20% midterm, 40% project.
+100 points is the maximum number of points (total + extra credits) achieved in class.
+Extra credits are given for innovative solutions, creativity in problem solving and extensions to given tasks.
 Points are taken off for late submissions.

 GradeCourse and each HW